 They are great conversation starters – they help energize people, drive lively discussions and encourage the participants to be more active throughout the meeting.

-With online and hybrid meetings, icebreakers can help make your video conference call more personal and allow your colleagues to get to know each other better and enjoy some social time.
+With online and hybrid meetings, virtual icebreakers can help make your video conference call more personal and allow your colleagues to get to know each other better and enjoy some social time.

 From quick icebreaker questions to longer ice-breaking games – pick your favorite ones!